smapiot/piral/src/tooling/piral-cli/README.md

 Piral CLI is a command-line tool that can also be used as a library.
 It should make common tasks such as building a pilet, scaffolding a pilet, or debugging a piral instance simple.

 Internally, Piral CLI is build upon existing tools with connection points to their respective eco-systems.
-For instance, the build / debug commands use [Parcel](https://parceljs.org) and can be configured / extended just like a normal Parcel build job could be.
-This way the whole Parcel ecosystem including possibilities for you to roll out your own plugins is possible.

 ## Documentation